translate/pootle/docs/features/translation_memory.rst

 Translation Memory
 ==================

-Pootle provides suggested translations to the current string.
-Translator can use these suggestions as their translation or to aid their translation.
+Pootle provides matching translations to the current string.
+Translator can use these matches as their translation or to aid their translation.

-Suggestions are based on previous translations of similar strings.
+Matches are based on previous translations of similar strings.
 These Translation Memory (TM) matches mean that you can speed up your translation and ensure consistency across your work.